-Wesley is one of the more long-term, visibly executed cases, marked with actual Character Development.
+Wesley is a long-term, visibly executed case, marked with actual Character Development.
 It wasn't just the writers' decision to make him suddenly "cool" — it was the character's decision to.
-Before his actual level-up, Wesley is a subversion of this trope.
 When first seen on Buffy, Wes was a weak, weaselly wimp.
-When he first appears in Angel, he seems to be leveled.
-He rides a motorcycle, dresses in badass chic, and claims to be a "rogue demon hunter".
-Turns out he's still a bit pitiful; though he has improved quite a lot, he's hardly badass.
-Then he nearly dies...
+In Angel, he enters on a motorcycle, dresses in badass chic, and presents himself as a "rogue demon hunter", but at first remains his old self.
+As seasons go by, he becomes the series' Jack Bauer in every regard, only overshadowed by Angel himself.

 Willow starts as a geek and bookworm, helpful only as research type.
 Her powers increase with time until by the end of Season 7, she is a super-powerful witch (and fully in control of her abilities).